Dawoodoz/DFPSR/README.md

 ## Summary of licenses
 This library mainly uses the Zlib Open Source License, but also includes the STB Image library for saving and loading images, which has a permissive dual license (MIT / Unlicense).
 Because the STB Image library can be used as public domain, it does not have any legal effect on using the library as a whole under the Zlib Open Source License.
-All included source code with all their licenses allow both commercial and non-commercies use, including undisclosed modification of the source code.
+All included source code with all their licenses allow both commercial and non-commercial use, including undisclosed modification of the source code.
 If you are not redistributing the source code, then you do not have to tell anyone that you use this library, because an insincere endorsement has no value.

 ## Still a public beta